SharePoint Storage Limitations

 Monitor Sites Approaching Storage Quotas

 Regular monitoring helps identify sites nearing capacity limits before they impact operations.
 This monitoring should include both automated alerts and periodic manual reviews to catch trends and anomalies.
+Using SharePoint storage monitoring tools is essential for maintaining visibility into usage patterns across the organization.

 Organizations should establish escalation procedures for sites approaching the 25 TB service limit, as this represents a hard boundary that cannot be exceeded regardless of tenant capacity.